menu

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Warren is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Warren isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Warren are a mix of both white- and blue-collar jobs.
 Overall, Warren is a town of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Warren who work in sales jobs (17.67%), law enforcement and fire fighting (10.53%), and business and financial occupations (10.15%).

 A relatively large number of people in Warren telecommute to their jobs.
 Overall, about 14.29% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.